Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 • Only eat small amounts to avoid carbohydrate surge

-Red Quinoa
+Red and Yellow Quinoa

-How to prepare Quinoa my way
+How to Properly Prepare Quinoa

 • Rinse 1 to 2 cups Quinoa well in a small mesh strainer

-• Soak 6 to 9 hours without refrigeration
+• Soak 6 to 9 hours without refrigeration to start sprouting

 • Bring to a very slow simmer in a small saucepan with just enough water or broth to cover